-The short answer: Purina ONE wins this one decisively, scoring C/58 to Pedigree’s D/37 — a 21-point gap across a full letter grade.
-Pedigree still starts with corn and uses BHA (with citric acid) as a preservative.
-Purina ONE leads with real chicken and skips the artificial additives.
-For a modest price increase, switching from Pedigree to Purina ONE is one of the most impactful budget upgrades you can make.
+The short answer: Purina ONE wins decisively — C/58 to Pedigree’s D/37, a 21-point gap across a full letter grade under the KibbleIQ Dry Kibble Rubric.
+Pedigree leads with corn and uses BHA preservation (per IARC Monograph 40, BHA is classified Group 2B — possibly carcinogenic to humans) plus four FD&C dyes (Yellow 5, Yellow 6, Red 40, Blue 2).
+Purina ONE leads with named chicken (per AAFCO 2024 Dog Food Nutrient Profiles, named animal protein supports a complete amino-acid profile) and skips the artificial color stack.
+For a modest price increase, switching from Pedigree to Purina ONE is one of the most impactful budget upgrades available.

 The scores

-That's a 40-point difference — more than a full letter grade apart.
-Pedigree sits near the very bottom of every dog food we've analyzed.
-Purina ONE isn't premium, but it clears the bar that Pedigree can't.
+A 21-point gap — a full letter grade apart.
+Pedigree sits near the bottom of the KibbleIQ dog-food index.
+Purina ONE is not premium, but it clears the budget-tier line that Pedigree does not.

 How the ingredients compare